 The final verdict

 There’s no doubt HYPOXI worked for me.
-I felt leaner, my clothes felt a little looser, and it was actually quite nice to overhaul my diet to have less carbs and just be more considered in what I was eating in general.
+While I didn't overtly notice any weight loss, I felt leaner, my clothes felt a little looser, and it was actually just a nice opportunity to reassess my diet and cut back on some of the things I had been over-indulging in (looking at you, simple carbs) and be more considered in what I was eating in general.
 Are the losses I made sustainable?
-According to my consultants at HYPOXI in Chippendale, as long as I maintained a healthy diet and regular exercise, they should be.
+According to my HYPOXI consultants, as long as I maintained a healthy diet and regular exercise, they should be.
 It’s now been a month and I don’t feel like I’ve gone back to my pre-HYPOXI shape.
 Could I have seen the same changes in my body had I just made the dietary changes and hopped on a bicycle three times a week?
 Maybe, but as far as I understand it, not in the same kind of time frame as with HYPOXI or to the same extent.

 Prices start from $69 a session, but you can find out all about the HYPOXI pricing here.